cloudogu/ces-build-lib/README.md

 Run maven using a [Maven Wrapper](https://github.com/takari/maven-wrapper) from the local repository.

+### With local JDK tool

+Similar to `MavenLocal` you can use the Maven Wrapper with a JDK from a local tool installation on Jenkins:

 ```
+def javaHome = tool 'JDK8'
-Maven mvn = new MavenWrapper(this)
+Maven mvn = new MavenWrapper(this, javaHome)

 stage('Build') {
     mvn 'clean install'
 }
 ```

+### With the JDK provided by the build agent

-This uses Java Runtime on the Build agent's `PATH`.
+It is also possible to not specify a JDK tool and use the Java Runtime on the Build agent's `PATH`.
+However, experience tells us that this is absolutely non-deterministic and will result in unpredictable behavior.
-Similar to `MavenLocal` you can also specify a JDK from a local tool installation on Jenkins:
+So: Better set an explicit Java tool to be used or use `MavenWrapperInDocker.`

 ```
-def javaHome = tool 'JDK8'
-Maven mvn = new MavenWrapper(this, javaHome)
+Maven mvn = new MavenWrapper(this)

 stage('Build') {
     mvn 'clean install'